gregzb/MKS22X-ScreamingGame/README.md

 ## How To Run It
   Open up the project in Processing, press the play button and use A, D, and space to move around.
-  (Only tested in Processing version 3.5.3)
+  (Only tested in Processing version 3.5.3).
+  New Version: You can now use sound (optionally clapping) to control the character.
+The loudness (amplitude) will cause the character to move more slowly/faster while the pitch (frequency).

 ## Development Log
 ### 5/17/2019